-The required text is Johnston's Talking about Behavior: Radical Behaviorism for ABA Practitioners, Second Edition.
+The required text is Johnston's Radical Behaviorism for ABA Practitioners (2nd Edition).
 Buy it asap.
+You can buy the ebook or hard copy.
+In general, I recommend the hard copy, and particularly if you plan to pursue advanced academic study or a career in behavior analysis.
 And don't worry, you don't need to be an ABA practitioner.
-I define

-"practitioner" as someone interested in understanding and solving behavior problems.
+I define practitioner as someone interested in understanding and solving behavior problems.
 That's everybody in this class.
-Note: the course is structured based on the second edition.
-You can buy the ebook or hard copy.
-In general I recommend the hard copy, and in particular if you plan to pursue advanced academic study or a career in behavior analysis.